 One bite of these peppermint mocha cookies and you’ll be surprised to find a cookie instead of a brownie in your hand.
 These cookies taste just like fudgy brownies!
 We can thank my basic chocolate cookie dough for that.
 You probably recognize this cookie dough– it’s what I use to make chocolate crinkle cookies and many other chocolate cookie creations.
 It’s the best base recipe because this magical dough creates rich, thick, and chewy chocolate cookies that stay soft for days.
 We’re talking soft cookies even on day 7.
 If in the very strange event that your chocolate cookies last that long.
 (Who are you?)

 How to Make Peppermint Mocha Cookies

-- Add the chocolate chips.
+- Combine both and add the chocolate chips.
 The dough will be very thick and sticky.